jamesnerevar/JSON-MVVM-IOS/README.md

 # Network Layer
 ## URLSession
-I have used URLSession and the Result type to handle the NetworkRequest to the Open Weather API.
-Full disclosure, a lot of my work with RESTFUL APIs has been FETCH requests.
+I have used URLSession and the Result type to handle the NetworkRequest to the OpenWeather API.
+Primarily, my work with RESTFUL APIs has been performing FETCH requests.
 I am yet to build any application that handles POST requests.

 ```
 import Foundation